 Definition: A push notification is an automated message that is sent to the user by the server of the app that’s working in the background (i.e., not open.)
 Another way to describe it: a push notification is a message that’s displayed outside of the app.

-Push notification is other than a pop-up you might see on a website or when you’re in a mobile app.
+Push notification is different from a pop-up you might see on a website or when you’re in a mobile app.
 Pop-ups are only activated if you’re using the app or website, whereas push notifications don’t require the app to be open.

 There are also pull notifications, which are activated manually by the user.
 For example, on my phone, I check email manually, and push notifications are turned off because I want to check my email only at given times and not be constantly interrupted by ding-ding sounds.